 How can people get involved?

 Everyone is welcome to contribute to the encoding effort through OpenScore.
 Here’s the information for prospective contributors to the lieder corpus, here’s equivalent advice for OpenScore: How You Can Get Involved.

 Apart from helping the musical world, encoders themselves also benefit from the task: copy-editing music is a very worthwhile pursuit that musicians have used as part of their education for as long as records exist.
 The story of Wagner copying out Beethoven’s Ninth Symphony twice stands as a famous testament to this.
 So, encode on and perhaps someday you’ll write world-changing, epic operas!

-In association with the Cambridge Big Data Strategic Research Initiative, Cambridge Digital Humanities Network and the University of Cambridge Faculty of Music, a ‘Scores of Scores’ event will take place on June 19, combining elements of a conference, workshop, hackathon, and ‘encodathon’.
-Everyone is welcome, though spaces are limited and registration is essential.
-Please follow this link: ‘Scores of Scores’ encodings, and also a first application of those scores: the ‘Cut Outs’ automatic music theory exercises.
+In association with the Cambridge Big Data Strategic Research Initiative, Cambridge Digital Humanities Network and the University of Cambridge Faculty of Music, a ‘Scores of Scores’ event took take place on 19 June 2018, combining elements of a conference, workshop, hackathon, and ‘encodathon’.
+This saw the launch of both the ‘Scores of Scores’ encodings, and also a first application of those scores: the ‘Cut Outs’ automatic music theory exercises.